gauravacad/STA-Multipath-FalsePath-discussion/README.md

 > Multi-cycle paths are common in:
 > DSPs and arithmetic blocks (e.g., multipliers, dividers)
 > State machines with multi-phase operations

-##Low-power gated or clock-enabled designs
+> Low-power gated or clock-enabled designs
-💬 **Have you ever encountered multi-cycle path issues during timing signoff or synthesis?**
-**How did you debug them?
-Drop your thoughts below 👇**

 `Diagram`